Dan-Harper/Dan-Harper/README.md

-- 🔭 I’m currently working on BNY Mellon.
+- 🔭 I’m currently working at BNY Bank of New York as a Software Engineer.
-- 🌱 I’m currently learning technical interviews.
+- 🌱 I’m currently learning machine learning.
 - 👯 I’m looking to collaborate on quantitative investing software or machine learning research.
 - 🤔 I’m looking for help with machine learning engineering.
 - 💬 Ask me about anything
-- 📫 How to reach me: work.dan.harper@gmail.com
+- 📫 How to reach me: work.dan.harper@gmail.com or 412-853-6818
 - ⚡ Fun fact: SRU -> OSU -> GT -> PhD or MBA ?
 - (I want to raise venture capital from sand hill road)